spacetelescope/jwst_magic/fgs-commissioning/docs/magic_user_guide/ii_setting_up.md

        $ git pull origin master

-4. From your astroconda environment, start an IPython session and launch the main GUI:
+4. From your astroconda environment, start an IPython session and launch the main GUI (see figure below):

        $ ipython